bortolo/newcomputing/terraform_test_AWS/EBS/README.md

 Disk stats (read/write):
   xvdm: ios=7779/8399, merge=0/6, ticks=2667402/4425797, in_queue=7061140, util=53.56%
 ```
-If you want to test a different volume just uncomment the unmount section in the `configure_volumes.yml` and run the playbook.
-Then comment again the unmount section and choose a different volume.
+If you want to test a different volume just unmount the on-line volume (select `unmount` as action variable)and run again the playbook.
+Then select again the the mount action and choose a different volume.
 You are ready to start e new test.

 ## Requirements